Metamorphic Coverage: Evaluation

 To evaluate the effectiveness and efficiency of \method for evaluating metamorphic testing methods, we seek to answer the following questions: \begin{description} \item[\textbf{Q.1 Effectiveness.}] Can \method evaluate the bug-finding capability of metamorphic testing methods? \item[\textbf{Q.2 Sensitivity.}] To what extent can \method distinguish the bug-finding capability? \item[\textbf{Q.3 Efficiency.}] What is the performance overhead of \method? \item[\textbf{Q.4 \method-guided Fuzzing.}] Can \method-based feedback guide test case generation? \item[\textbf{Q.5 Configuration Sensitivity Analysis.}] How does \method perform under different configurations? \end{description}

 \emph{Evaluated metamorphic testing methods.} Within the studied methods in \autoref{tab:study}, we chose five metamorphic testing methods whose source code and bug lists are publicly available for evaluation and analysis of the effectiveness of \method based on found bugs.
-The chosen methods test three important categories of programs: DBMSs, compilers, and SMT solvers.
+The chosen methods involve 11 metamorphic relations and test three important categories of programs: DBMSs, compilers, and SMT solvers.